 Our Social Prescribers use a system called Elemental when they receive a patient referral which has been approved by NHS.
 Elemental Software offers a social prescribing platform that helps scale and measure the impact of social prescribing projects.
 The partnership will see EMIS-Health deliver the Elemental's Social Prescription Connector to GP practices.
 The hope is that connecting primary care to social prescribing data will free up GP appointments while also helping patients make positive lifestyle changes.
-See here for their Privacy Notice: Elemental Software Privacy Policy.
+Please read the Elemental Software Privacy Policy here Privacy Notice | The Access Group